Electrical, Lighting

 The quality of this dimmer switch at the price point that it is offered is unbeatable.
 It is a standard rocker switch with a sliding dimmer that makes it extremely easy to use and gives you an easy, foolproof way to dim your lights without much trouble.

-It can control dimmable LED bulbs up to 150W and control dimmable incandescent bulbs up to 600W.
+It can control dimmable LED bulbs up to 150W, and dimmable incandescent bulbs up to 600W.

 5. Kasa Smart HS220 Dimmer Switch

-The Kasa Smart dimmer switch is offered by TP-Link and is a great affordable smart dimmer switch.
-The best feature about this dimmer is that you can easily control your home’s lighting using Amazon Alexa, Google Assistant, or even the Microsoft Cortana devices.
+TP-Link offers the Kasa Smart dimmer switch, a great, affordable one.
+The best feature of this dimmer is that you can easily control your home’s lighting using Amazon Alexa, Google Assistant, or even Microsoft Cortana devices.
 You can control your home’s lighting brightness level using the smart gadgets you already own.

-This dimmer switch has a unique feature of turning off the lights with a slow fade when the switch is double-clicked, which can be quite handy as it makes it easier for your eyes to transition to the lights turning off.
-It’s a unique feature that impresses many, and the price point this dimmer is offered makes it a great option to be added to your home.
+This dimmer switch has the unique feature of turning off the lights with a slow fade when the switch is double-clicked, which can be quite handy as it makes it easier for your eyes to transition to the lights turning off.
+It’s a unique feature that impresses many, and the price point this dimmer offers makes it a great option to be added to your home.

 How To Replace a Light Switch With a Dimmer Switch?
 Now You Know